-Some patient’s require a new aortic valve.
-Their own aortic valve may be defective for a number of different reasons, such as being too leaky, or being too narrow or tight.
-The Ross procedure is a surgery that addresses patients that need a new aortic valve.
-The surgery involves using the patient’s own pulmonary valve to replace their own aortic valve, and then using a biologic or mechanical valve to replace the pulmonary valve.
-This complicated surgery is done to benefit the patient.
-By placing the patient’s own pulmonary valve in the aortic position, the patient can avoid anti-clotting medications.
-In addition, the new aortic valve, being the patient’s own native tissue, can continue to grow as the patient grows, helping the patient avoid additional surgeries.
+Some children require a new aortic valve.
+Their own aortic valve may be defective for a number of reasons, such as being too leaky, or being too narrow or tight.
+The Ross procedure is a surgery that addresses the need for a new aortic valve.
+The surgery involves using the patient’s own pulmonary valve to replace the aortic valve, and then using a biologic or mechanical valve to replace the pulmonary valve.
+By placing the patient’s own pulmonary valve in the aortic position, the patient can avoid having to take anticlotting medications.
+In addition, the new aortic valve, being the patient’s own tissue, can continue to grow as the patient grows, helping the patient to potentially avoid additional surgeries.

 Another way an aortic valve can be abnormal is when it is fused together or hardened, where it will not open enough.
 This is called aortic stenosis.
 Aortic stenosis can lead to an obstruction that will force the heart’s lower left chamber (left ventricle) to work harder to pump blood into the aorta.
 Some patients with aortic stenosis will have a balloon valvotomy, a less invasive procedure that can open the valve.

-Our specialists at Norton Children’s Heart Institute will be able to discuss the risks and benefits of performing the Ross procedure versus a conventional valve replacement with you and your child so you can make the best decision for their future.
+Our specialists at Norton Children’s Heart Institute will discuss the risks and benefits of performing the Ross procedure versus a conventional valve replacement with you and your child so you can make the best decision for their future.

 - Your child gets anesthesia before the surgery.
 A fellowship-trained pediatric cardiac anesthesiologist cares for every child who has surgery at Norton Children’s Hospital.
 Your child will sleep and feel no pain.

 - The Ross procedure takes several hours.